Part 1: The Age of The Neurotic

 "Rigid, inflexible attachment to "inappropriate things of value" - indicative of dominance by a pathological hierarchy of value (a "dead god") - is tantamount to denial of the hero.
 Someone miserable and useless in the midst of plenty - just for the sake of illustration - is unhappy because of his or her attachments to the wrong "things."
 Unhappiness is frequently the consequence of immature or rigid thinking - a consequence of the overvaluation of phenomena that are in fact trivial.
 The neurotic clings to the things that make her unhappy, while devaluing the process, opportunities and ideas that would free her, if she adopted them…."
 Pg.
 172

-This can be a tough pill to swallow.
-It often is not easy for us to admit that we might be fundamentally wrong in our outlook on life.
+This realization can be a tough pill to swallow.
+It often is not easy for us to admit that we might be fundamentally wrong, or worse yet retain a delusional outlook on life.
 If we can accept such a shortcoming, this is good, but it is only one more step in a long process.
 The concept itself is a difficult one to nail down so that it might be confronted head-on as problems in life should be.

-There is a large amount of benefit in exploring mythology when confronting such psychological concepts.
+Now that we have introduced the term neuroticism generally speaking and outlined the path that we must take, let us take a step back and take a deeper dive.
+There is a large amount of merit in exploring mythology when confronting such psychological concepts.
 We will step through a mythological story and then dive into some of the underpinnings that might inhibit our ability to change.
-We will then conclude with another myth that will help to delineate one potential path forward in the betterment of our lives.
+We will then conclude with another fictitious story that will help to delineate one potential path forward in the betterment of our own lives.

 There are two brothers in this story.
 One of them assumes that the great unknown (chaos) acts in a predominantly benevolent manner.
 "He enters, voluntarily, into creative "union with the Great Mother," builds or regenerates society, and brings peace to a warring world."
 Pg.
 307 The other brother is the converse in that he looks upon all anomaly as pure threat.
 He shrinks from the world in fear instead of embracing it with open arms.
 "His weakness, in combination with his neurotic suffering, engenders resentment and hatred for existence itself."
 Pg.
 307

-It would be one thing if we could merely increase our level of awareness, and then approach new situations independently with little or no fear.
+It would be one thing if we could merely increase our level of awareness and then approach new situations independently and with little or no fear.
 However, because we humans are a complex system of psychic phenomena, this is not the case.

 "...psychic happenings have an objective side.
 In large measure, they are withdrawn from our conscious control.
 We are unable, for example, to suppress many of our emotions; we cannot change a bad mood into a good one, and we cannot command our dreams to come or go… We only believe that we are masters in our own house because we like to flatter ourselves.
 Actually, however, we are dependent to a startling degree upon the proper functioning of the unconscious psyche, and must trust that it does not fail us.
 If we study the psychic processes of the neurotic persons, it seems perfectly ludicrous that any psychologist could take the psyche as the equivalent of consciousness.
 And it is well known that the psychic processes of neurotics differ hardly at all from those of so-called normal persons-for what man today is quite sure that he is not neurotic?"
 Pg.
 183

-The idea that we have far less “freedom of will” than we at first would like to admit can bring us to a place of a double bind.
+From this statement, we can conclude something about our own will power and the limited amount that we might have.
+The idea that we have far less "freedom of will" than we at first would like to admit can bring us to a place of a double bind.
 At first, we can panic and slip into the notion of determinism or fatalism where life takes on little to no meaning.
-On the flip side of things, we can find a certain sense of ease knowing that our conscious processes play a far smaller role than we would like to admit.
+Conversely, we can find a certain sense of ease knowing that our conscious processes play a far smaller role than we would like to admit.
 We also should recognize that we do have some semblance of will, but that we do not have complete control over our destiny.
 Here we can find a balancing point.
-There has to be a letting go due to the level of control that we inherently lack.
+There has to be a level of letting go due to the level of control that we inherently lack.
 However, we can work to change some of the contents of our unconscious mind incrementally.
 The critical aspect here is to be willing to accept our many shortcomings, no matter how ugly their heads are when they rear.

-An overly rational method does not necessitate sound moral convictions.
+An overly rational approach does not necessitate sound moral convictions.
 This extremely rational approach is only one, and the smaller of the issues at hand.
 To continue from the quote above:

 "...It is much more a question of his unreasoned need of what we call a spiritual life, and this he cannot obtain from universities, libraries, or even churches.
 He cannot accept what these have to offer because it touches only his head, and does not stir his heart."
 Pg.
 194

-One viable solution toward the conquering of neuroticism is that of a journey; The Hero’s Journey to be precise.
-We must first be willing to look in the places that we least want to, as that is where we will learn the most.
-Once we can stare those dark shadows in the face, we will realize the fear for what it is.
+The solution is that of a journey.
+The Hero's Journey to be precise.
+We must be first willing to look in the places that we least want to look, as that is where we will learn the most.
+Once we can stare those dark shadows in the eyes, we must realize the fear for what it is.
 It is unlearned, or unexplored territory that will rarely harm us.
-A large part of The Hero’s Journey is to go out and face the chaos of the world voluntarily.
+A large part of the hero's journey is to go out and face the chaos of the world voluntarily.
 If executed properly, we can:

 As the hero, we must slay the king to be able to break down our old and sickly thought patterns.
 To continue the Jordan Peterson quote from the introduction: